Searches for charged-lepton-flavor violation in $\chi_{bJ}(1P)$ decays

 The Wilson coefficients for the left- and right-handed scalar operators $C_{\rm SL}^{\rm q \ell_1 \ell_2}$ and $C_{\rm SR}^{\rm q \ell_1 \ell_2}$ that mediate CLFV are constrained by the branching fractions for $\cb0$ decays, relative to the energy scale $\Lambda$ of the new interaction~\cite{Hazard:2016fnc}, using the following equation:

 Here $G_{\rm F}$ is the Fermi constant, $m_{\rm b}$ is the bottom-quark mass, $m_{\ell_2}$ is the heavier lepton mass, and $m_{\chi}$ is the mass of $\cb0$, which are obtained from Ref.~\cite{ParticleDataGroup:2024cfk}.
 To estimate the total decay width of the $\cb0$, we divide the predicted partial decay width of $\cgy{0}$~\cite{Godfrey:2015} by its measured branching fraction~\cite{ParticleDataGroup:2024cfk}, yielding $\Gamma_{\chi} = 1.23\pm0.17$\mev.
 The decay constant $f_{\chi}$ is obtained from Ref.~\cite{Chung:2021efj}.
 We include the uncertainties on $f_{\chi}$ and $\Gamma_{\chi}$ by smearing the results.
-From Table~\ref{tab:lfv}, we obtain bounds at the 90\% confidence level on these Wilson coefficients, as shown by the circles in Figure~\ref{fig:br_lambda}.
+We obtain bounds at the 90\% confidence level on these Wilson coefficients from equation~\eqref{eq:Wilson} and the branching-fraction upper limits, as shown by the circles in Figure~\ref{fig:br_lambda}.
 The regions outside the circles are excluded by the obtained results.

 In summary, we present the first searches for CLFV in all nine possible final states with $\ell_1 \neq \ell_2$ and $\ell_1,\ell_2 = e, \mu, \tau$ in $\chi_{bJ}(1P)$ decays ($J = 0,1,2$), and constrain the Wilson coefficients of previously unexplored scalar operators mediating CLFV.